vaimee/SEPA/README.md

 The project is cloned.
 Enjoy!

 ### Build with Maven
-SEPA engine is a Maven project composed by two sub-projects:
+SEPA engine is a Maven project composed by four sub-projects:
 - Client-api
 - Engine
+- Dashboard
+- Chat

 As first, you need to build client-api skipping JUnit tests:
 ```bash